Canoeing in Chitwan National Park

 Best Time to Visit

-The best time to visit the Chitwan Jungle Safari is during the month of winter (October to March), as during this time the weather is pleasant, and high chances to spot wildlife easily.
+The best time to visit the Chitwan Jungle Safari is during the month of winter months (October to March), as during this time the weather is pleasant, and high chances of spotting wildlife easily.
 However, throughout the year, doing the Chitwan Jungle Safari is possible, yet with a bit of challenging conditions.
 As per travelers, the monsoon season (June to September) is less ideal due to heavy rainfall and unpredictable weather conditions.
-Although, this season is perfect for birdwatching.
+Although this season is perfect for birdwatching.

 Wildlife Etiquette